Nekose/Mouseomate/README.md

-Mouseomate V0.7
+Mouseomate V0.8, Now with Color!
 By Nekose

-Contributions by Quadrum1 and Logistic-bot
+Color Implementation by Quadrum1, formating contributions by Logistic-bot

 To use, run main.py.
 The image you would like to draw must be inside the 'images' folder.

+To switch between color or BW, change the mode variable near the top of main.
+If using color, specify the program you would like to draw with to specify color controls. (currently only supports MS Paint)

-Images should ideally be vector-like, with limited shading or colorpallet (Although the program will attempt to monochrome any image given).
+If running in black and white, images should ideally be vector-like, with limited shading or colorpallet (Although the program will attempt to monochrome any image given).

 ***
 Example Of Use: